Silent Night, Bloody Night: Filming

-Principal photography of Silent Night, Bloody Night began November 30, 1970 in Oyster Bay, New York, and lasted eighteen days.
+Principal photography of Silent Night, Bloody Night began November 30, 1970 in Oyster Bay, and Old Westbury, New York, and lasted eighteen days.
 The production budget was between $212,000 and $295,000, The James William Beekman house (also known as The Cliffs estate) in Oyster Bay served as the Butler home in the film.
 The production was marked by technical issues early on due to inclement weather, resulting in electrical outages and camera operating equipment freezing in the cold temperatures.

 Actor James Patterson became extremely ill with cancer during the latter part of the production, and was unable to continue filming, resulting in the editors having to restructure the film's conclusion.
 Konvitz recalled that "it wasn't written or meant to be shot that way... we rushed some scenes and had to cut some other things in.
 That's why the end might seem bizarre, disjointed."

 In a retrospective interview, Woronov recalled making the film a "terrible" experience: "We were given a weird script, and Ted [Gershuny] tried to spark it up.
 He tried to make it an artistic statement, but it didn't work.
 It didn't even make much sense.
 Most people couldn't understand what was going on—which is not good, particularly for a horror film."
 Woronov did, however, provide favorable recollections of working with John Carradine, commenting: "It was very cold, and we all had to stay in a big old house in which we were shooting, but he never complained...
 Carradine was a real trouper."